-During the 86th General Assembly (2015-2016), Senate File 505 appropriated \$250,000 to ensure accessibility to the Iowa Donor Registry seven days a week on a 24 hour per day basis.
-This will allow a procurement organization to determine whether a donor or prospective donor has made, amended, or revoked an anatomical gift.
-The Registry is also able to compile donation information received by the state DOT, county treasurers, and the Iowa Donor Network.
+The monies for the database allow IDN to determine whether a donor or prospective donor has made, amended or revoked an anatomical gift.
+The Registry is also able to compile donation information received by the state DOT, county treasurers and the Iowa Donor Network.